brianhouse/sound_art/NEXT.md

 need an image of the wires wrapped in the stereo plug prior to soldering

 no one made a box for "resonating body".
 I think I should demonstrate this with a cardboard box.

+## Laser Cutting

+Add to tutorial:
+- Inkscape segment deletion (make the nodes and then do control-double click)
+- Images to the glowforge instructions